Takenumbertu/takenumbertu.github.io/README.md

-# takenumbertu
+# takenumbertu photo website

 This is a README.md file for my website: takenumbertu.github.io

+## About

 I'll upload pictures that I've taken and try to give descriptions on them!

+## Dev

+These pages are created using the bootstrap theme version: 4.1.3